• Skip to primary navigation

 Pour half of the sauce into the bottom of your slow cooker.
 Place pork roast in the slow cooker and cover with remaining sauce.

 Place lid on slow cooker and cook on low heat for 7 hours or on high for 4 hours.
 When done, pork will be fork tender.
-(If you need to thicken sauce, add 3 tbsp of crockpot juices to a small bowl with 2 tsp cornstarch and whisk to combine.
+(If you need to thicken sauce, add 3 tablespoon of crockpot juices to a small bowl with 2 teaspoon cornstarch and whisk to combine.
 Pour back into the slow cooker and stir.)
 Shred pork with two forks.

 Serve over steamed rice with chopped green onions (optional).